To play golf, or to watch golf?

 The Quail Lodge & Golf Club and Carmel Valley Ranch -- each boasting their own scenic courses -- lie inland in the sunnier Carmel Valley.
 The Bayonet Course and Black Horse Course at Bayonet & Black Horse in nearby Seaside and Pasatiempo, the Alister MacKenzie-designed classic less than an hour's drive away in Santa Cruz, prove golfers will run out of time before they run out of choices.

 The fun never ends away from golf, either.
-The Monterey Bay Aquarium along Cannery Row, a ride along 17-Mile Drive and the coastal hiking trails of the Point Lobos State Reserve are other must-see attractions.
+The Monterey Bay Aquarium along Cannery Row, a ride along 17-Mile Drive (closed during tournament week) and the coastal hiking trails of the Point Lobos State Reserve are other must-see attractions.

 The Texas capital of Austin, home of Ben Crenshaw, Tom Kite and Harvey Penick is on the Texas Swing sidelines no more.
 The inaugural staging of the WGC Dell Match Play in Austin in 2015 was well received, with a great field, weather, scenery and fans.
 Austin Country Club is a wonderful course to walk, particularly the holes down along Lake Austin and Pennybacker Bridge.
 A.C.C. is just minutes west of all things downtown Austin, so great music, barbecue and fantastic nightlife is all at your disposal.
 The WGC limits spectators to a manageable number, which is great for fans who are able to get tickets -- it's still fairly easy to make your way around Pete Dye's rugged Hill Country design.